 I decided to start out small.
 To begin with, I thought of going on a no-refined sugar diet for a week.
 Actually, I was consuming much less sugar than average people.
 I cringe upon seeing my husband adding two or three heaped tablespoons full of sugar to his cup of tea, because I add only half or one-fourth a teaspoon of sugar in my tea.
-And I never ever add sugar to my bowl of oats porridge.
-Instead I put salt for taste.
-Thus, I am not a sugar person (like my husband) to begin with.
 But I had one big problem.
 I loved tea.
 And I liked it strong.
 On an average day, I had at least three or four cups of tea.
 And my strong tea wouldn’t taste good if I didn’t add half or at least a quarter of a teaspoon of sugar.
 I realized that on an average I was consuming at least two full teaspoons of sugar (not to mention sugar in its invisible form, present in white bread, biscuits and other stuff that I had regularly).
 Quitting sugar in all its form was not easy for me.
 So I decided to start small by quitting white sugar.
 It wasn’t easy at all.
 The first day went without a hitch.
 But on the second day, while I was preparing my first cup of tea, the tin of sugar in my kitchen cupboard started screaming out to me.
 But I resisted.
 That day, I didn’t have my usual quota of four cups of tea, because tea wasn’t tasting as good as it used to be.
 In the evening, I decided to switch tea for coffee.
 I realized how addictive white sugar was.
 As the week went by, it was becoming more and more difficult for me to resist sugar.
 And finally, on the sixth day of my no-sugar week, I caved in.
 Though I couldn’t follow up with my strict no-sugar diet, on the plus side, I was able to downsize my daily tea consumption from four cups to two.

 Since, I lacked the willpower to diet, I decided to at least chalk out an exercise regimen which a lazy oaf like me would stick to, in the long run, no matter what.
 I used to go to the gym (each time I decided it was time for me to lose some excess baggage… hehe) and it felt really good.
 But whenever there was a brief lull, all the lost pounds came back.
 (I used to leave my daughter with my husband while going to gym, but my husband would have to work late most days and I would miss gym frequently).
 I liked hitting the gym, but I wasn’t very enthusiastic about walking since I considered it low impact.
 But this time, I decided to give it a try.
 Initially, I started going for walks in the nights not for exercise sake, but just to get out of the house and get some fresh air.
 Slowly, I stuck to it and found out that walking was not only exercise for my limbs, but also exercise for my creativity (I got the idea of writing this while walking), besides being a great mood booster.
 Slowly I started spot jogging in between the walks.